 This website uses cookies to help improve your user experience

+The way users access media and entertainment information can be translated into meaningful insights that help companies develop and fine-tune online services and business strategies.
 Together with modern technologies in big data storage and processing, this untouched field of user-generated data analytics should be investigated and efficiently used.
-By harnessing this information, businesses can predict problems even before they occur and prevent the harm to the customers.
+By harnessing this information, businesses can predict problems even before they occur and prevent harm to the customers.

 With resources reallocated to the points where they are required at the moment, it is possible to define pros and cons of the existing development strategy and make significant service improvements.
-Visibility helps control the service and make right decisions to increase business value.
+Visibility helps control the service and make the right decisions to increase business value.

 It is important to emphasize yet another difference between the approaches.
-Within batch analysis approach, data gets stored and processed offline to further provide backward-looking overview of what has already happened.
+Within the batch analysis approach, data gets stored and processed offline to further provide a backward-looking overview of what has already happened.
 Real-time analysis delivers a forward-looking overview of events, their drivers and consequences.
 This helps figure out what can actually happen in the future, making more reasoned and beneficial decisions.

 Over the last years, benefits of the systems that contain many isolated elements rather than a single piece have become obvious for developers and project managers.
 It is well-known that there are two major approaches to architecture development — monolith and microservices architecture.
 In brief, the main difference between them is their management and operations agility.

-An error in one element of microservice architecture will not cause a crash of the whole system and will not stop data processing.
+An error in one element of microservice architecture will not cause a crash of the entire system and will not stop data processing.
 Moreover, it is possible to update a certain element without affecting the rest of the system, or add and delete elements without breaking the whole architecture.

 On the other hand, monolithic systems show significant stability, as they aren’t affected by changes made by individual developers, as compared to microservice-based architectures.